q-g-j/TkBattleship/README.md

 Both the event handlers and the commands have been put in their own modules and are retrieved through factory methods to keep the other components as clean as possible.</br>

 I have added an own dependency injection service which allows for registering classes and resolving them via constructor injection.</br>
-Types may be registered as singletons or transients objects while it is also possible to register existing instances.
+Types may be registered as singletons or transient objects while it is also possible to register existing instances.
 When a type is resolved, the service goes through all its dependencies recursively and determines for each wether it is registered as a singleton or as a transient object.

 #### Dependency Injection usage example:
 ***Controller:***